Spiritual Life Insurance

 'Faith' placed in an insurance company usually isn't a blind faith.

-Although there are swindlers who sell bogus policies for companies that never existed.
-We buy in faith, based on the reputation of the company, its history, claims-paying experience, and from the personal testimony of others we know who have tried the insurance or had a claim.
+There are are swindlers who sell bogus policies for companies that never existed.
+But most of us buy in faith, based on the reputation of the company, its history, claims-paying experience, and from the personal testimony of others we know who have tried the insurance or had a claim.

 We are always offered a policy contract to study so that we can understand what the company is offering, what we can expect to receive in return, and what our obligations are under the contract.
 Track with me as I apply this logic to spiritual matters regarding a faith in Jesus.